...

 Word of mouth has a high value, whether in the form of a review, rating, comment, or like, people trust what people they know, respect, or relate to have to say.
 And we know more audiences relate to content that feels multicultural and inclusive—it reflects our real-world experiences.
 A good way to combat people’s skepticism about advertising and feeling lied to by media is a focus on authentic and relatable representation.
 This goes along with most voiceover requests asking for a sound that’s conversational and natural as well as more requests for realistic character voice acting.

-It’s also been fantastic to see an increase in requests for African American and women’s voices in genres that used to overlook us.
+It’s also been fantastic to see an increase in requests for African American voices and Women’s voices in genres that used to overlook us.
 I love working with creative teams who are committed to casting voiceover talent as diverse as the stories and people on screen.

 When it comes to BIPOC characters, culture can often be at the core of their stories.
 Audiences want to identify with characters genuinely, not just stereotypes or caricatures with funny accents added as a token for comic relief.